uklotzde/gigtag/README.md

 Custom _properties_ could be attached to tags, abbreviated as _props_.

-Props are represented as an ordered _list_ of key/value pairs.
+Properties are represented as a non-empty, ordered _list_ of key/value pairs.

 Both keys and values are arbitrary strings that could even include leading/trailing whitespace.
 There are no restrictions regarding the uniqueness of keys, i.e. duplicate keys are permitted.

 Applications are responsible for interpreting the keys and values in their respective context.
 Facets could be used for defining this context.